syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Working-with-CalcEngine.md

 ### RethrowParseExceptions

-Gets or sets whether the `CalcEngine` throws any exception that occurs during the parsing of a library function.
-It throws an error message from FormulaErrorStrings collection.
-The default value of `RethrowParseExceptions` is false.The following page demonstrates the [ErrorString and FormulaErrorString](https://help.syncfusion.com/windowsforms/calculate/parse-and-compute#error-messages) values.
+If the value is set as true,  It throws an error message from [FormulaErrorStrings](https://help.syncfusion.com/windowsforms/calculate/parse-and-compute#error-messages) collection. if the value is set as false, and the parsed formula is not a valid one,  CalcEngine returns with the [ErrorString]((https://help.syncfusion.com/windowsforms/calculate/parse-and-compute#error-messages)) message.

 ### SupportLogicalOperators